kobe1299/SlayTheSpireMods/README.md

 ## Base Game Keywords
 Special words such as Evoke and Block are called keywords.
 Format them properly so the game can recognize them, otherwise there will be no highlights or tooltips.
 They must be capitalized, and must be separated from the rest of the text with spaces, even in languages that normally do not use spaces.

-If a keyword consists of two words in your language, replace the space with \u00A0. ```Translated\u00A0Keyword```
+If a keyword consists of two words in your language, replace the space with \u00A0.
+Example: ```Translated\u00A0Keyword```

-# Translation Guide: Keyword Strings
+# Keyword Strings

-Modded keywords are defined in the keyword strings file.
-They work differently from base game keywords.
-The English version uses two of them because the text box was too small to explain everything in.
-If you can put all the information on the card description, do so.
-Just forget about keywords and leave the keyword file empty.
+Modded keywords are defined in the keyword strings file and work differently from base game ones.
+The English version of this series uses two of them (Deck and Common) because the text box was too small.
+If you can put all the information on the card description, feel free to leave the keyword file empty.
 On the other hand, you can create your own keywords if you need to.

 You will need to translate PROPER_NAME, NAMES, and DESCRIPTION.